Count Dracula (1970 film): Production

 The production originally planned use Barrandov Studios in Czechoslovakia, but due to budgetary constrains filming took place at Balcázar Studios in Barcelona, Spain.
-The scenes at Professor Van Helsing's sanatorium were shot at Tirrenia Studios in Italy.
+The scenes at Professor Abraham Van Helsing's sanatorium were shot at Tirrenia Studios in Italy.
 Exteriors were shot mainly in Spain, with some second unit footage in France.
-The exteriors of Dracula's castle were filmed at Santa Bárbara Castle in Alicante, which Franco later used to film Dracula, Prisoner of Frankenstein.
-The film's sets were designed by the art director Karl Schneider and set decorator Emilio Zago (jointly credited under the alias 'George O'Brown').
+The exteriors of Castle Dracula were filmed at Santa Bárbara Castle in Alicante, which Jesús Franco later used to film Dracula, Prisoner of Frankenstein.
+The film's sets were designed by the art director Karl Schneider and set decorator Emilio Zago (jointly credited under the alias George O'Brown).
 A scene featuring taxidermied animals that are reanimated—implicitly under Dracula's command—was reportedly improvised by Franco, and was accomplished by out-of-frame stagehands turning the animals' bodies towards the camera.

 Franco originally wanted to cast Vincent Price as Professor Van Helsing, but he was under contract to American International Pictures.
 Franco then turned to Dennis Price, but he was prevented from taking the role due to health issues.
 In the end, Harry Alan Towers brought aboard his regular actor Herbert Lom.
-Due to his late arrival, all of his scenes had to be shot separately from Lee's.
+Due to his late arrival, all of his scenes had to be shot separately from Christopher Lee.
 Consequently, Dracula and Van Helsing never appear in the same shot together.
 Dubbing for the English-language version was supervised by Mel Welles.
-Christopher Lee and Herbert Lom did their own dubbing.
+Lee and Lom did their own dubbing.
 The German dub had Wilhelm Borchert as the voice of Dracula.

 Release

 The film premiered in West Germany on April 3, 1970 under the title Nachts, wenn Dracula erwacht (lit.
-At night, when Dracula awakens).
+At Night, When Dracula Awakens).
 In the United Kingdom, an English dub was released by Hemdale Film Corporation in July 1973.

 Home media

 Count Dracula was released on DVD in 2007 by Dark Sky Films.
 Special features include an interview with director Jesús Franco, a reading from Bram Stoker's Dracula novel by Christopher Lee, and a text essay on the life of actress Soledad Miranda.
-The DVD has come under criticism for omitting the scene in which a distraught mother pleads for her baby's life at the door of Dracula's castle.
+The DVD has come under criticism for omitting the scene in which a distraught mother (Teresa Gimpera) pleads for her baby's life at the door of Dracula's castle.
 The DVD also uses the Italian credits for the film but with the French title card Les Nuits de Dracula.

 The film was released uncensored on Blu-ray and DVD in 2015 by Severin Films.
 A 4K Ultra HD Blu-ray release, sourced from an uncut camera negative, was released in 2023 also by Severin Films.